mickeybeurskens/django-docker-template/README.md

 python manage.py runserver
 ```

-Using the Dockerfile requires you to open `Dockerfile` and
-edit `DJANGO_PROJECT_DIR` to point to your django project.
-Then
-build and run the Dockerfile
+Use the Dockerfile by running

 ```
-docker build -t django-docker . docker run -p 8000:8000 --name django django-docker
+docker build -t django-docker . docker run -p 8000:8000 --name django-project django-docker
 ```

+Then visit your website at `localhost:8000` in your browser.
+Happy Devving :fireworks:!

 ## Setup